Superluminal Transformations and Indeterminism

+The possibility of superluminal phenomenons and observers has traditionally been challenged, primarily because such entities are often argued to permit backwards-in-time signalling and therefore generate causal paradoxes \cite{einstein1907uber,tolman1917velocities}.
+Nevertheless, the status of superluminal phenomenon has been frequently questioned, and the idea of breaking this speed limit has popped up from time to time, both from a purely theoretical point of view as well as in an attempt to explain various phenomena \cite{bilaniuk1962meta,feinberg1967possibility,recami1986classical,rembielinski2012meta,grushka2013tachyon}.
+Regardless, these research programs are interesting from a number of perspectives.
+If one takes the position that superluminal phenomena has genuine physical significance, their study would naturally carry explanatory importance.
+But even if one’s point of view is opposed to this idea, these frameworks continue to serve as interesting conceptual tools.
+Understanding why exactly they work or fail can potentially yield new insights into how different principles of a theory constrain each other.

 The paper is organized as follows.
 Section II revisits classical indeterminism from the standpoint of finite information.
 Section III reviews indeterminism arising from superluminal transformations.
-Section IV outlines and reviews the information-theoretic framework for indeterministic causality and the open past \cite{santo2023open}.
+Section IV outlines and reviews the information-theoretic framework for propensities and indeterministic causality \cite{santo2023open}.
 Section V presents our main result: a no-go theorem showing that superluminal transformations and finite information are incompatible (given a few other natural assumptions).
-Section VI discusses the interpretational implications of relaxing each assumption, and Section VII concludes with a discussion of the results and our interpretation of indeterminacy from superluminal transformation, and some future perspectives.
+Section VI discusses the interpretational implications of relaxing each assumption.
+Section VII gives a discussion of the results and our interpretation of indeterminacy from superluminal transformation, and some future perspectives.
+Section VIII concludes.